Zhang Honming (PhD Student): mixed integer nonlienar least square for the GNSS-RTK

 • [01/02/2022]

-• work on the paper for the IEEE PLANS 2023
+• work on the code for the mix integer programming for the GNSS-RTK